All Episodes

 Well, here's the thing.

-So there's a lot to unpack here.
+So there's a there's a there's a there's a there's a lot to unpack here.

-So if I'm just looking at the justices and trying to count votes, I think you can easily count to four justices who agree as a first principles matter that Obergefell is wrong.
+So if I'm literally just looking at the justices and trying to count votes, I think you can easily count to four justices who agree as a first principles matter that Obergefell is wrong.

 But most of the justices have a somewhat convoluted process for what they call star decisis, which is how much to rely on legal precedent and when to consider trying to overturn a precedent that even they might concede is flawed.

-He's a little wobbly on these issues.
+There's so he's a little wobbly on these issues.

 But he's the only justice on record who has actually directly done that.